uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 Broadcast is sporadically supported in my spare time on the Wordpress support forum.

-For users of the plugin pack, support is available via e-mail.
+For users of the premium add-on pack, support is available via e-mail.

 = Debug dumps =